nahann/Vade-Opensource/README.md

 # Contributions

 Any contributions towards the project are highly appreciated.
-If you think you can imporve something/add something, be sure to create a pull request.
+If you think you can improve something/add something, be sure to create a pull request.
 If you find any problems; open an issue and make sure to describe it as best you can.

 # Self-Hosting